Team-Compliance/libraryofisaac/modules/utils/functions.md

 `void RunInFrames(function funct, integer frames, any ...)`

-Runs a function in a given number of frames with the given params.
+Runs a function in a given number of frames.

 ### RunNextLevel()

 `void RunNextLevel(function funct, any ...)`

-Runs a given function on the next `POST_NEW_LEVEL` callback with the given params.
+Runs a given function on the next `POST_NEW_LEVEL` callback.

 ### RunNextRoom()

 `void RunNextRoom(function funct, any ...)`

-Runs a given function on the next `POST_NEW_ROOM` callback with the given params.
+Runs a given function on the next `POST_NEW_ROOM` callback.